 “Switching from one career to another can be scary, but it can also be a thrilling experience.
 Look at it as an opportunity to really go after what you want to accomplish in life and make a difference in the world.
 The key is to take small, conscious steps and prepare yourself for a successful transition.”
 (Jack Canfield)

 Are you the master of your career domain?
 What’s your ultimate career goal?
-Do you have a long-range plan with specific career goals to keep you on track?
-What interim steps are needed to position yourself for success?
+Do you have a long-range plan with specific objectives and a time line to keep you on track?
+What interim steps must you take to position yourself for success?

-Or, are you just muddling along hoping for the best?
+Or, maybe you’re just muddling along hoping for the best…

 The reality is that most of us settle for less in terms of career advancement.
 We find a job and/or company that isn’t too terrible (ouch!) and just park ourselves in the chair.
 Ain’t nobody going to pry us out of our position if we have have anything to say about it.
-We shake our heads in agreement with the boss (even if we’re convinced his idea is dead wrong and that he’s not half as smart as the people he’s managing)(double ouch!!)
 We waste time on social media when we should be making real connections with people who matter.
-We don’t rock the boat or stand by our convictions because we might be perceived as a trouble-maker.
-Heaven forbid.
+We don’t rock the boat or advocate for our team because we don’t want to jeopardize our next salary increase.

-If this is your career strategy, how’s it working for you (as Dr. Phil might ask)?
+If this is your career strategy, how’s it working for you?

 YOU.
 ARE.
 BETTER.
 THAN.
 THAT.